polkadot-developers/polkadot-docs/infrastructure/running-a-validator/operational-tasks/general-management.md

     ``` bash
     sudo vim /usr/share/grafana/conf/defaults.ini
     ```
-    and change the `http_port` value as desired.
+    You can change the `http_port` value as desired.
 Then restart Grafana with:
     ``` bash
     sudo systemctl restart grafana-server
     ```